hl7x/placebo/README.md

 - This command creates a random CSV file with a fake patient at `/tmp/`.
 - Adding a number to the `csv` command will produce multiple fake patients.
 - Example: `placebo --file csv 4` creates a CSV file with 4 fake patients.

+To create a HL7 message file with fake patient data:

+    placebo --file hl7

+- This command creates a random HL7 file with a fake patient at `/tmp/`.

 ### Send HL7 Messages